Dakhla Oasis: After 1800

 Sir Archibald Edmonstone visited Dakhla oasis in the year 1819.
 He was succeeded by several other early travellers, among whom Friedrich Gerhard Rohlfs in 1873–1874.
 It was not until 1908 that the first Egyptologist, Herbert Winlock, visited Dakhla Oasis and noted its monuments in some systematic manner.
 In the 1950s, detailed studies began, first by Ahmed Fakhry, and in the late 1970s, expeditions of the Institut Français d'Archéologie Orientale and the Dakhleh Oasis Project (see below) each began detailed studies in the oasis.

 Recent discoveries

 In August 2017, archaeologists from the Ministry of Antiquities announced the discovery of five mud-brick tombs at Bir esh-Shaghala, dating back nearly 2000 years.
-Researchers also revealed worn masks gilded with gold, several large jars and a piece of pottery with unsolved ancient Egyptian writing on it.
+Researchers also found worn masks gilded with gold, several large jars and a piece of pottery with unsolved ancient Egyptian writing on it.

 Some of the tombs are completely large containing several burial chambers, while one tomb has a roof built in the shape of a pyramid and some of them with vaulted roofs.

+In July 2026, an Egyptian archaeological mission excavating the Dakhla Oasis uncovered a 4th-century CE Byzantine residential city comprising a planned street network, residential quarters, a basilica church, two watchtowers, and a fortified structure with thick defensive walls.
+Archaeologists also identified houses with vaulted roofs, bread ovens, kitchens, stone grinding tools, bronze and gold coins, and more than 200 inscribed pottery fragments (ostraca) documenting economic transactions and daily activities.
+One residence, identified through inscriptions as belonging to a deacon named Tisous, is interpreted as having served as a house church before the construction of the basilica.
+The discovery provides evidence for urban organization, religious life, and economic activity in the Byzantine period of Egypt.